 The logic behind the law is that Hungary is having a bit of a problem getting all its work done.
 Basically, there are more jobs around than Hungarians to do it.
-The unemployment rate is already really low (4.2 percent).
-Hungarians are also having less kids than they once did, so the population is shrinking, and lots of them are emigrating away.
-Hungary is part of the EU, so all Hungarians are able to go live and work in other EU countries whenever they want, thanks to the freedom of movement policy.
+The unemployment rate is already really low (4.2 percent) and the population is shrinking.
+That's partly because Hungarians are having less kids than they once did, and partly because lots of them are emigrating away.
+(Hungary is part of the EU, so all Hungarians are able to go live and work in other EU countries whenever they want, thanks to the freedom of movement policy.)

-If Hungary wants to maintain the amount of things (goods and services) it creates it needs either more workers or workers need to do more work.
+That means if Hungary wants to maintain the amount of goods and services it creates it either needs more workers or its workers need to do more work.
 Finding new workers would be easy: in the last few years, more than a million peoplehave tried to move to Europe from places like Syria, Iran and Sub-Saharan Africa.
 But the democratically-elected Hungarian government is super anti-migrant: the Hungarian Prime Minister calls them “a poison” and says Hungary doesn’t need “a single migrant”.
 So he’s gone for solution two: ask Hungarians workers to do a lot more work instead.

 Generally, working long hours means the quality of work we do goes way down, because human brains and bodies get tired.
-So a pro-migrant policy would probs be better for Hungary in pure money terms.
+The pro-migrant option would therefore probs be better at producing more things.
 But people who dislike migration may prefer a smaller economy (i.e. less money in it) over having to share their society with people from different backgrounds and cultures.
 How economies are run often boils down to values, not cold hard cash.

 We’ve moved beyond a world where your country was all that matters.
 Our economies have become bigger than we realise.
 Things we use are less and less likely to come from our own country and more likely to have been imported from a country across the globe – this has become so normal that we’ve forgotten what a huge implication this has for how our economies work…